wkaisertexas/wkaisertexas/README.md

 ### 🔬 International Science and Engineering Fair (ISEF) Analysis

 Diving deep into ISEF, the world's top science fair with competition data.
 Examining both historical trends and creating visualizations to help newcomers demystify this competition.

-Four main components are present in this project:

 - A [LinkedIn Article](https://www.linkedin.com/pulse/behind-innovation-insights-from-international-science-william-kaiser) written to explain key findings and methodologies in a narrative form
 - An [Interactive t-SNE Visualization](https://wkaisertexas.github.io/all-isef-projects/) to help those new to science fair to explore project ideas